Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 Where is Cape Verde and how many islands are there?

-Cabo Verde, also called Cape Verde, country comprising a group of 10 islands that lie 385 miles (620 km) off the west coast of Africa.
+Cabo Verde, also called Cape Verde, comprises a group of 10 islands that lie 385 miles (620 km) off the west coast of Africa.
 Praia, on Santiago, is the capital.

 I got a profound knowledge about Sal, Sao Vicente and Santo Antao, but also learned about the best that islands like Fogo, Sao Nicolau or Santiago have to offer.